tanzeelajvd/privacy-enhanced-distributed-data-mining/README.md

 - Plain feature means and variances

 ### 4. RSS-RMD-Based Naive Bayes (Proposed)
-A privacy-preserving Naive Bayes classifier where:
+A privacy-preserving Naive Bayes classifier in which:
 - Class priors and feature means are computed using **RSS-RMD**
 - Only secure ratios of summations are used
 - Raw statistical aggregates are never revealed

-This enables evaluation of **classification accuracy under privacy constraints**.
+This enables evaluation of **classification performance under privacy constraints**.

 ---